rashadwest/rashadwest.github.io/_posts/2022-05-18-BTE_AnalyticsAgent_Episode_7.md

 He leaned completely on the data.
 Data and analytics will revolutionize sports in ways we can not imagine.
 Players that understand how to read the numbers will not only be great, but they will know their worth.
 This agency did something that has put the industry on notice.
 They gamified the agency process by showing a player’s value.
 If you look at this image, it shows how he probably showed his value.
 As you see this

-TransferLab photo of Lauren Hemp it explains a lot in one image.
+TransferLab photo of Lauren Hemp explains a lot in one image.

 It shows her vitals, including height, weight, etc like most platforms.
 It goes into more details as it talks about the quality of her game, including short passes, long passes, tackles, interceptions, etc. This is all great, but what is interesting is it shows player potential.